Colin Castleton: Toronto Raptors (2025)

 On March 6, 2025, Castleton was signed to a 10-Day contract by the Toronto Raptors of the National Basketball Association.
 On that same day, Castleton was assigned to the Raptors 905 of the NBA G League.
 Castleton re-signed with the Raptors on March 16.
 His contract expired on March 26, making him a free agent.

 Philadelphia 76ers (2025)

 On April 2, 2025, it was reported that the Philadelphia 76ers planned to sign Castleton to a 10-day contract, which became official the following day.
 He made his Sixers debut the same evening against the Milwaukee Bucks.

 Second stint with Raptors (2025)

 On April 12, 2025, Castleton signed a two-year standard contract with the Toronto Raptors.
 In 11 total appearances (four starts) for Toronto, he averaged 7.2 points, 6.9 rebounds, and 1.6 assists.

 Orlando / Osceola Magic (2025–present)

 On August 22, 2025, Castleton signed an Exhibit 10 contract with the Orlando Magic.
 On October 17, the Magic converted Castleton's contract into a two-way contract.
+On November 29, Castleton was sidelined with a thumb fracture.